 13. Ventnor Heritage Centre and Time Travel Ventnor

 Ventnor's Heritage Centre has got a museum and a local history society, both of which are kept going by volunteers.
-At the time of writing, admission to the museum is the grand price of £1.50 - which will barely get you an ice cream nowadays.
+At the time of writing, admission to the museum is free - which seems good value to me.

 It is in a shop in the High Street (PO38 1PE) and has a collection of photos, records and so on.